-They grab their audience’s attention from the very start.
-They tell them stories, ask them questions and help them to use their imagination.
+They grab their audience’s attention, interest and curiosity from the very start.
+Great presenters tell their audience stories, ask them questions and help them to use their imagination.
 Successful presenters know that there really is nothing worse than a monotone presenter with boring content so they make it their purpose to keep their audience interested, curious and fully engaged.

 10. They have far more than an objective

-All good presenters have very clear objectives from the outset and they craft and deliver their entire presentation with absolute clarity of what they want from their audience.
+Successful speakers have very clear objectives from the outset.
+They craft and deliver their entire presentation with absolute clarity of what they want from their audience.

-The great presenters go much further, they have an intention.
+The really good presenters go much further, they have an intention.
 They build and deliver every element of their presentation knowing exactly how they want their audience to feel.
 That’s their intention and they do everything possible to fulfill it.